dandavison/delta/.github/ISSUE_TEMPLATE/bug.md

 ---

-Hi, thanks for filing a Delta bug report!

-- [ ] Please include the raw git / diff output in your issue description, so that we can reproduce the problem.
-(You can use `git --no-pager` to tell git not to use Delta.)
-A screenshot of Delta's output on that input is often helpful also.
+- [ ] Please include the raw text output from git, so that we can reproduce the problem.

-But please don't hesitate to go ahead and create the issue -- the most important thing is that we have a record of things that are wrong.
+      (You can use `git --no-pager` to produce the raw text output.)
+- [ ] A screenshot of Delta's output is often helpful also.

+Thanks for filing a Delta bug report!